Ibuprofen 200mg and Codeine phosphate hemihydrate 12.8mg

 You should not take NUROFEN PLUS for more than a few days.

-If your symptoms persist, worsen or new symptoms develop, talk to your pharmacist.
+If your symptoms persist, worsen or new symptoms develop, talk to your doctor.

 If you take too much (overdose)